engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/small-scoped-tests.md

 #### Fakes

+In the real world we find ourselves limited by factors out of our control.
+Previous decisions hardcoded an external dependency which monopolizes our testing resources.
+Initially we were able to increase our testing hardware to run multiple instances of our expensive system, but our CI/CD journey is blocked by the increased costs.
+We spend over half the testing time getting our dependencies up and running, or allocate massive amount of CPU and memory for code not currently being tested.

+Fakes can be written either as a full stand-in replacement for testing, or within the original source code with alternate runtime configuration.
+We prune our dependency tree by skipping any expensive operations in form of validation, encryption, telemetry, serialization, authentication.
+All the aspects necessary for running in production, burden our test runs.

-These terms refer to differing strategies in terms of fidelity and execution cost.
-By definition, perfect fidelity with doubles is not feasible, as these need to be vastly simpler than the real implementation to be suitable for use in our tests.
+By definition, perfect fidelity with fakes is not feasible, as these need to be vastly simpler than the real implementation to be suitable for use in our tests.
 Fakes require effort and domain knowledge to behave similarly to the real implementation.
 If the real implementation changes, so must the fake.

-Depending on the nature of the doubles used, testing against these organically leads to testing against processes instead of behaviors, which leads to brittle tests (as covered in [Good Practices](./good-practices.md)).
+A fake database does not have the fidelity of a real database but maintains fidelity to the API contracts.
+A fake does not keep fidelity to latency and resource consumption and is therefore unreliable to provide information about race conditions, timeouts, or benchmarking.
+On the other hand, the simplicity of test doubles compared to their legitimate counterparts reduces the flakiness of MSTs.
+When tests fail against test doubles, we gain certainty that the issue originated from our source, rather than the dependency.

 &nbsp; | Stub | Mock | Fake
 -|-|-|-